hamidralmasi/Pulser/README.md

 Pulser
 ================================
-This folder contains the implementation of the [Pulser](https://ieeexplore.ieee.org/document/8847075) on the Linux kernel TCP/IP stack and as a kernel module to serve as a switch.
+This repository contains the implementation of the [Pulser](https://ieeexplore.ieee.org/document/8847075) on the Linux kernel TCP/IP stack and as a kernel module to serve as a switch.